parsokev/graph_repo/README.md

    the GoogleTest testing suite.

 2. [Graphviz](https://www.graphviz.org/) is required to generate the graphical images from the information provided by the selected text file.
-This will be automatically installed by the `linux_setup.sh` script, but users who choose to build the project using the stand-alone Makefile **MUST** manually install Graphviz before executing the program.
+This will be automatically installed by the appropriate Linux script, but users who choose to build the project using the stand-alone Makefile **MUST** either manually install Graphviz before executing the program or place the downloaded contents into the corresponding empty directory following the instructions provided in [step 2](#setup-requirements-for-windows-users-msys2) of the windows setup section.

-3. GCC Compiler using standard of C++20 (or newer).
+3. GCC Compiler using standard of C++17 (or newer).
 On most Linux distributions, this should be already available and located for immediate use by the program and associated scripts.